Kshitij-Banerjee/Kshitij-Banerjee.github.io/content/posts/2024-12-19-AdventuresInMLTrading-Part1.md

 # Preface

-Over the last decade, I've spent a lot of time learning about the financial markets in terms of both fundamental analysis, as well as technical analysis as an individual retail investor managing his own money.
+Over the last 6+ years, I’ve been actively trading and learning about the financial markets.
+The markets fascinate me - both fundamentally and technically.

 I am now particularly interested in the mathematical, statistical and probabilistic nature of the market.

-I recommend reading [The man who solved the market](https://www.amazon.sg/Man-Who-Solved-Market-Revolution/dp/073521798X), as its a great read on the historical quant context, as well as how hedge funds and algo trading firms have proliferated after [Jim Simmons](https://en.wikipedia.org/wiki/Jim_Simons) showed that computers can indeed make gigantic returns.
+[The man who solved the market](https://www.amazon.sg/Man-Who-Solved-Market-Revolution/dp/073521798X) was a great read in this context, as it gave me a few historical insights on how hedge funds and algo trading firms have proliferated after [Jim Simmons](https://en.wikipedia.org/wiki/Jim_Simons) showed that computers can indeed make gigantic returns.

-I believe that between the high-frequency trading firms, and the average Joe that watches CNBC and trades as a hobby - there is probably an unexplored middle.
-Hedge funds won't divulge their secrets, and the average Joe doesn't have the Math and Computer science skills to to understand how to use statistics and ML to make money.
+I believe that between the high-frequency trading firms, and the average retail trader who trades as a hobby - there is probably an under explored middle.
+Hedge funds won't divulge their secrets, and the average investor wouldn’t have the Math and Comp. science skills to understand how to use statistics and ML to make money.

-So if like me, you're curious how can statistics make money - hopefully I scratch that mental itch for you in this post.
+So if like me, you're curious how can statistics make money - hopefully I scratch that mental itch for you in this post series.
 I'll crunch the numbers, write the code, and show the insights - and I suggest you get your favourite drink at this point.
 Let's get started with a very simple strategy.

 # Strategy 1 - Distance from moving average